shuzhao-li-lab/PythonCentricPipelineForMetabolomics/README.md

 The resulting tables will be found in a "<experiment_directory>/results/" subdirectory.

+`pcpfm report -i <experiment_directory>`

+Will generate a pdf report in the output directory.
+The report generation uses report_config json files, a reasonable default is provided but can be modified.
+This is a more advanced feature and will require reading the Report.py documentation to understand.
+More details will be added in the future.

+You can augment the report and have the colors, markers, and text be determined by passing the optional fields `--color_by`, '--marker_by` and `--text_by`.
+The values that should be given for these flags is a json-formatted list of the metadata fields to be used.
+For instance to color by `genotype` you would pass `--color_by='["genotype"]'`

 --------------------------------------------------------------
 Please do not hesitate to contact us via the GitHub issues.